 It’s up for debate if the week starts or ends on Sunday.
-But it’s not exactly controversial to say that, for many, Sunday stands on its own—an island that separates the inherently good vibes of Friday and Saturday from the drudgery of the rest of the week.
+But it’s not exactly controversial to say that, for many, Sunday stands on its own—an island that separates the good vibes of Friday and Saturday from the drudgery of the rest of the week.
 Having the day off, while still knowing you have to catch up on all the stuff left over from last week, is an ideal recipe for the Sunday Scaries.
 But you can also reframe the day, using it to reset and set yourself up for success.
+Call it a Sunday reset.

-This is the reasoning, anyway, behind the “Sunday reset” trend that’s all over TikTok and Instagram.
+This is the reasoning, anyway, behind the trend that’s all over TikTok and Instagram.
 Luckily, it’s more than an opportunity to rack up some likes.
-It’s also an expert-approved way to get your mind in a good spot and give yourself the break you deserve.
+It’s also an expert-approved way to get your mind in a good place and give yourself the break you deserve.

 Not sure how to get started?
 We put together a guide on what mental health and wellness professionals recommend and how you can figure out a Sunday reset routine that works for you.
-Plus, we’ll feature some of our favorite Sunday reset playlists and a checklist to set your week up for success.
+Plus, we’ll feature some of our favorite tidying playlists, some Sunday reset quotes, and a Sunday reset checklist to set your week up for success.

 What’s A Sunday Reset, Anyway?

-Sunday reset is a popular social media trend, with about 223 million TikTok views in early 2022.
-The most popular takes on the trend are a romanticized view of someone having a low-key but very productive day: Stirring their matcha, vacuuming their apartment, doing a hair mask, hanging eucalyptus in their shower, and grocery shopping for the week as Etta James’ “Sunday Kind of Love” plays in the background.
+Sunday reset is a popular social media trend, with several million TikTok views.
+The most popular takes on the trend are a romanticized view of someone having a low-key but very productive day: Stirring their greens powder, vacuuming their apartment, doing a hair mask, hanging eucalyptus in their shower, and grocery shopping for the week as Etta James’ “Sunday Kind of Love” plays in the background.
 The most successful ones will make you, too, feel inspired to get your life together (or at least throw your sheets in the wash).

 There’s no specific routine that everyone needs to follow to reset on a Sunday, but the ones you can find on social media typically share a healthy mix of productivity and rest.
 Consider integrating four things into your day for the idea Sunday reset: “Something purging for the mind and body (journaling, goal setting for the week and a morning walk), something clearing for your environment (declutter one area), something indulgent for your body (foot soak, snuggling with a comfy blanket), and something relaxing for your mind (reading a book, listening to music),” says Dr. Zoe Shaw, a licensed psychotherapist & relationship coach.